xpmethod-workshops/dhsi-coding-fundamentals/README.md

 to programming from nothing.

 Lab: Projects brainstorm.
 A few canned projects.
 Text adventure and/or twitter bot.
+Other classes may have work that this class can contribute to (CWRC is a likely source).
+Students could also bring their own project.

 ## Day 4 (6hr)

-Lab all day.
+Project work all day.

 ## Day 5 (3hr)

-Lab all day.
+Project word all morning and project presentations in the afternoon.
 Where to go from here.
 Resources.
 Paths to development.